 A little back story: I live in the HOT area of the equator.
 Extremely hot.
 We have gotten lucky that our dry, hot season has been mild and cool.
 This changed drastically in the last week!
 It has been in the high 90sF and is damn hot.
 And there is nothing you can do to cool down other than take a cold bath.

 The next day I attended an event with other PCVs for No Sex for Fish.
-It was a spectacle.
 My APCD and Country Director were in attendance with the Deputy Ambassador, a Deputy Governor and the Governor of the area.
 I represented my organization with a little booth, selling our honey.
 It was a success, selling 16 of 22 jars I brought.
 This time I came prepared, or so I thought.
 I had my hat, sunglasses, sunscreen and was well covered up with my light polo and long skirt.
 I was wrong.
 I was sitting in direct sun all day and it was sweltering!
 At the end of the day my sunburns intensified…under my shirt.
 Apparently my light, white polo was no match for the equatorial sun and my minor sunburn became a second degree burn, which hurts like hell.
 It was a good event, but after two straight days in direct sunlight I clearly suffered from too much sun exposure and minor heat stroke or sun poisoning or both.

 My last day in the city was spent happily indoors.
 I enjoyed a nice Indian meal and stayed mostly out of direct sunlight.
 The matatu ride home was disastrous, long, and hot.
 Things escalated once I was home.
 I splurged and bought a fan, but distraught to discover no power when I got home, and my house was radiating heat.
 I had limited water reserves, and no food.
 One of the worst moments in my service.
 No food, little water, unnaturally hot, major sunburned, dehydrated and sun sick, no power, and all my electronics were dead.
 I would have been more content if the entire situation was based on it being cold.
 I hate the heat.
 Ecstatic to have a fan now.
 It makes all the difference between a good nights sleep and an uncomfortable sleepless night.